Underwriters Issue Denials

 Initial Mortgage Process

 The pre-approval stage is the most important step in the mortgage process.
 The main reason Why Underwriters Issue Denials is due to loan officers not properly qualifying borrowers.
-Submitting a file to processing with a borrower who is not qualified is the major reason for loan delays and/or denials.
+Submitting a file to processing with a borrower who is not qualified is the major reason for loan delays or denials.
 Again, there is no reason why a solidly pre-approved borrower should not just close their home loan but close it on time.
+In the following paragraphs, we will cover why underwriters issue denials.

 • tax returns